Deadline039/lcus-hid-relay/README.md

 I configured PC2 for USB_D+, PC4 for USB_D-, and PC1 for USB_DPU.

-Additionally, PA2 and PD6 are output pins controlled by HID data.
+Additionally, PA1 and PA2 are output pins controlled by HID data.
 PD4 is reserved for debugging and downloading.

-The schematic is shown below.
+The reference schematic is shown below.

 ![](images/schematic.png)